Plans for 49 homes that “extends Banbury into the open countryside” granted despite not complying with council policies

-Developers get green light for plans to build up to 49 homes to the south east of Banbury
+Developers get green light for plans to build up to 49 homes on the outskirts of Banbury

 A plan for 49 homes that “extends Banbury into the open countryside” has been granted permission despite not complying with council policies.

-Lone Star Land got the green light from Cherwell District Council’s planning committee to build up to 49 homes to the south east of Milestone Farm, Broughton Road, Banbury, this week.
+Lone Star Land got the green light from Cherwell District Council’s planning committee to build up to 49 homes near Milestone Farm, Broughton Road, Banbury, this week.

 Councillors expressed regret in doing so but argued their hands were tied by a successful appeal to allow a similar development next to this proposal.